sauravsray/sauravsray.github.io/index.md

 This is my Personal Website.

-Currently, I am a Postdoctoral Researcher in the group of Prof. Hendrik Ranocha at the Johannes Gutenberg University of Mainz, Mainz, Germany.
+Currently, I am a Postdoctoral Researcher in the group of Prof. Hendrik Ranocha at the Johannes Gutenberg University Mainz, Mainz, Germany.

 <img src="prof_pic.jpg" width="120" height="190" />